-Stop throwing away lessons learned or putting them in obscure IT folders no one will ever visit again!
-Lessons learned have tremendous value for projects - don't waste it.
-Let's look at four reasons why lessons learned are important:
+Stop throwing away lessons learned or putting them in obscure IT folders!
+Lessons learned have tremendous value for projects - don't waste them.
+Let's look at four reasons why project management lessons learned are essential:

-Save money by not reinventing the wheel: Properly recorded lessons learned, including any successful tools, templates, and techniques that were used will help others save project time and money.
+Save money by not reinventing the wheel: Properly recorded lessons learned, including any successful tools, templates, and techniques used, will help others save project time and money.
 This will free them for other project work and continue to grow good practices into best practices.
-I was called upon to manage the re architecture of a software project.
-It was a success in that it was the first of its kind for an organization, but it was also a failure because it did not deliver in a timely manner for the client.
-On reviewing lessons learned from the previous attempt, I found a regret that a key output was always reconstructed from the start, instead of being added to.
-Less than 10 lines of code was able to fix it!
-This immediately freed the team to work on other pressing issues while providing some relief for the problem.
+For example, I was called upon to manage the re-architecture of a software project.
+It was a success in that it was the first of its kind for an organization, but it was also a failure because it did not deliver promptly for the client.
+On reviewing lessons learned from the previous attempt, I found regret that a critical output was always reconstructed from the start instead of being added to.
+As a result, less than ten lines of code could fix it!
+This immediately freed the team to work on other pressing issues while relieving the problem.

-Memorialize your success: Lessons learned can help an organization memorialize their success, not just failures.
-The success will serve as a reminder of things that should be done to succeed, as well as be there to build on.
+Memorialize your success: Lessons learned can help an organization memorialize its success, not just failures.
+The success will serve as a reminder of things that should be done to succeed and be there to build on.
 Much like the idea of an earth-centric solar system paved the way for the work showing we are actually in a sun-centric world, your project can pave the way to lead others to greatness.

-As you consider the importance of lessons learned, you may be open to learning about how to better implement them.
+Considering the importance of lessons learned, you may be open to learning how to implement them better.
 As Sandra Rowe and Sharon Sikes point out, you do not need to wait for the end of the project.
-As the project manager, when you see something to be remembered, jot it down.
+As the project manager, jot something down when you see something to be remembered.
 Encourage others to do the same.
-Larger, longer projects may also want to consider lessons learned at the end of each project phase or major deliverable.
+More significant, longer projects may also want to consider lessons learned at the end of each project phase or major deliverables.
 Spread the knowledge of lessons learned within your organization to increase success for all!

 Subscribe for Our Project Management Resources, Best Practices, and Tips